iglox/TCP_Chat_Python/README.md

 # TCP_Chat_Python
-This is a simple python tcp server which accepts connection from many clients and creates a simple chat between them.
+This is a simple python tcp server which accepts connections from many clients and creates a simple chat between them.